Monsoon Session:' India has successfully prevented the aggressive progress of COVID-19'

 Saying that India has very well managed its fight against coronavirus, the Health Minister said, "With our endeavour to manage Covid-19, India has been able to limit its cases and deaths per million to 3,328 cases per million and 55 deaths per million population respectively, which is one of the lowest in the world as compared to similarly affected countries."

 Health Minister Harsh Vardhan on Monday told Lok Sabha that the rate of infection has been low in India.
-He also added that nearly 77 percent of patients have recovered.
+He also added that nearly 77 per cent of patients have recovered.

 "I think on the first day, what we should have debated today in Parliament is the state of the economy, pandemic & challenges of unemployment," Supriya Sule said.